prototypefund/Digital_Bargeld-docs/example-essay-store.rst

 1. The server checks the status of the the essay with the name `name` in the server-side session state

-  * If the essay is marked as payed for the client, display the essay.
+  * If the essay is marked as payed, display the essay.
   * Otherwise proceed with step 2

-2. The server checks if the `tid` query parameter is present
+2. The server checks if the `tid` and `timestamp` query parameters are present

   * If `tid` and `timestamp` are present, restore the contract for the essay (using `tid` as transaction id in the contract and `timestamp` as timestamp) and emit the `taler-execute-contract` DOM